Algarve-Tourist.com

 The Capela dos Ossos in Faro is a macabre chapel located to the rear of the beautiful Igreja do Carmo church.

-The chapel is the final resting place for over 1,250 skeletons, and the bones fill every available surface.
+The chapel serves as the final resting place for over 1,250 skeletons, with bones filling every available surface.
 Not only are the skeletons stored here, they also form the chapel’s decoration with ghoulish geometric patterns created with bones and skulls.

-The bodies were exhumed in 1816 from the overcrowded cemeteries in Faro and the bones belong to the Carmelite monks who once served in the Carmo church.
+The bodies, exhumed in 1816 from Faro's overcrowded cemeteries, belonged to the Carmelite monks who once served in the Carmo church.
 These long-dead monks stare down from every surface of the chapel at visitors; the Capela dos Ossos is truly one of the strangest and creepiest attractions of Faro.

 Skulls form the decoration within the Capela dos Ossos

-The Igreja do Carmo is as equally interesting, with an imposing baroque façade and a cooling interior of intricately carved altars.
+The Igreja do Carmo is equally interesting, featuring an imposing baroque façade and a cooling interior with intricately carved altars.
 The Capela dos Ossos and Igreja do Carmo combine to form one of the best tourist attractions of Faro, and worthy of the short walk from the city centre.

 This article will provide an image tour of the church and chapel, followed by tourist information.